What is a fish spatula?

 - Excellent value for the money.
 Other competing pans cost up to twice as much.

-- It comes with an unlimited warranty because it's built to last a lifetime.
+- It comes with a limited lifetime warranty because it's built to last a lifetime.

 - The lid is made of stainless steel, not transparent (Some like to see their food).